-Emergency planning at nuclear installations is regulated by the provisions reported in Articles 115 to 135 of the Legislative Decree n° 230/1995 and subsequent amendments.
-In addition, the general legislation governing emergency preparedness and response provisions in all cases of accidental events and disasters, as reported in the Act n° 225/1992, is applicable.
+Emergency planning at nuclear installations is regulated by the provisions reported in Articles 172 to 197 of the Legislative Decree n° 101/2020.
+In addition, the general legislation governing emergency preparedness and response provisions in all cases of accidental events and disasters, as reported in the Legislative decree 1/2018 (Civil Protection Code), is applicable.

-With regard to on-site emergency planning above provisions are complemented with those reported in Articles 46, 47 and 49 of the Legislative Decree n° 230/1995 and subsequent amendments respectively related to:
+With regard to on-site emergency planning above provisions are complemented with those reported in Articles 89, 90 and 92 of the Legislative Decree n° 101/2020 and subsequent amendments respectively related to:

-- the approval by the competent regulatory authority of the Operating rules, the document which specifies the plant organization and the duties of the staff in charge of the management, operation and maintenance of a nuclear installation and which contains also a specific section dealing with exceptional plant conditions that are those determined by the prediction or the occurrence of a nuclear emergency; - the Manual for the Conduct of Plant Operation, to be submitted to the competent regulatory authority, which includes a section reporting instructions and procedures for exceptional situations and identifies operating personnel which must be assigned to emergency tasks in case of occurrence of exceptional situations;

-the Plant Safety Committee, approved by the competent regulatory authority, has different tasks including, among other duties, the on-site emergency planning and advising the plant Director in taking measures that are necessary to deal with exceptional events or abnormal plant.
+- the approval by the competent regulatory authority of the Operating rules, the document which specifies the plant organization and the duties of the staff in charge of the management, operation and maintenance of a nuclear installation and which contains also a specific section dealing with exceptional plant conditions that are those determined by the prediction or the occurrence of a nuclear emergency; - the Manual for the Conduct of Plant Operation, the document, where provisions and procedures are provide making reference to the plant as a whole and to its components, for the different operating conditions.
+The manual contains a specific section (Instruction manual for the exceptional conditions, i.e. emergency conditions) which includes the accident management plant procedures, the measures to prevent or mitigate the accident consequences, the On-site Emergency Plan and the provisions and procedures for the coordination with the off-site emergency plan, in all phases of the emergency; - the Plant Safety Committee, approved by the Competent Regulatory Authority.
+The Committee has different tasks, including the on-site emergency planning and advising the plant Director in taking measures that are necessary to deal with exceptional events or abnormal plant.

-Technical specifications attached to the license regulate the performance of periodic emergency drills.
+Technical specifications attached to the license regulate the performance of periodic onsite emergency drills.
 As a normal practice these drills are attended also by representatives of the regulatory authority.

-As far as .off-site emergency preparedness response concerns its organization differs depending on extension and type of the consequences of the postulated events (namely events which could affect a local area or a larger part of the national territory).
+As far as off-site emergency preparedness response concerns its organization differs depending on extension and type of the consequences of the postulated events (namely events which could affect a local area or a larger part of the national territory).

-If the potential consequences of postulated reference events result to be manageable at local level, the off-site emergency plan, as required by the Articles 116 of the Legislative Decree n° 230/1995, is prepared under the authority of the Prefect of the province where the installation is located, following provisions stated in Articles 118, 119 and 120 of the same legislative decree.
+If the potential consequences of postulated reference events result to be manageable at local level, the off-site emergency plan, as required by the Articles 177 of the Legislative Decree n° 101/2020, is prepared under the authority of the Prefect of the province where the installation is located, following provisions stated in Articles 179, 180 and 181 of the same legislative decree.
+Contents to be included in off-site emergency plans are defined in annex XXXII of the Legislative Decree n° 101/2020.

-According to article 117 of the same legislative decree, the technical basis for the plan are established by the Licensee and revised by the Regulatory Authority.
-The plan is prepared taking into account the indications reported in the Act n° 225/1992 which establishes the National Service of Civil Protection and is the general legislation governing emergency preparedness and response management following accidental events and disasters of any nature.
+According to article 178 of the same legislative decree, the technical basis for the plan are established by the Licensee and revised by the Regulatory Authority.
+The plan is prepared taking into account the indications reported in the Legislative decree 1/2018, which establishes the National Service of Civil Protection and is the general legislation governing emergency preparedness and response management following accidental events and disasters of any nature.

-Off-site emergency plans are in force for the non operational NPPs and nuclear fuel cycle facilities, for research reactors and for radioactive waste management facilities.
+Off-site emergency plans are in force for the non-operational NPPs and nuclear fuel cycle facilities, for research reactors and for radioactive waste management facilities.